ontodev/edn-ld/README.md

 ## To Do

-- use Apache Jena for reading and writing
 - finish streaming RDFXML reader and writer
 - ClojureScript support?
 Would require different libraries for reading and writing